codenvibes/CS/12 AI SECURITY FUNDAMENTALS/03 INTRODUCTION TO AI SECURITY TESTING.md

 - Acknowledges red teamers
 - Provides any other relevant information

 In the report, be sure to clarify that the role of RAI red teaming is to expose and raise understanding of risk surface and isn't a replacement for systematic measurement and rigorous mitigation work.
-It's important that people don't interpret specific examples as a metric for the perv
+It's important that people don't interpret specific examples as a metric for the pervasiveness of that harm.
+Additionally consider a content warning on the report if the report contains problematic content.

 ---